 Once the IRS has subtracted these standard living expenses from your income, any amount remaining is considered to be disposable income, and, therefore, available for making back tax payments.
 For example, if you have $250 left over per month, the IRS will expect you to pay $250 in a monthly installment plan.
 However, if there is nothing left over or your monthly income is equal to your standard allowable living expenses, the IRS may consider you to have a financial hardship and place your account into CNC status.
 If the 10-year collection statute expires while you’re in CNC status, you no longer have to pay the back tax debt.

-Learn More About Boca Raton Back Taxes Help From the East Coast Tax Consulting Group
+Learn More About Currently Not Collectible Status from East Coast Tax Consulting Group